Skip to content

 • Overlap with other conditions – traits of anxiety, OCD, or ADHD may influence scores.

-How the RAADS-R Helps Adults
+How This Autism Screening Test Helps Adults

 • Encouraging self-reflection on lifelong social, sensory, or communication challenges.